We Go Through Our Daily Motions Like Robots! Plus We Indirectly Sabotage Our Financial Future In Many Situations!

 Stop Being A Slave To Your Day To Day Existence!
 Securing Your Financial Future Requires Focus!
 Read The Following Five Tips:

 1) The Word “No” Is Not A Bad Thing!
 How many times do we tell ourselves to say “no” to something, then do it anyway.
-Do you recall the pain you felt when it involved a monetary decision that went wrong?
+Do you recall the discomfort that you felt when it involved a monetary decision that went wrong?
 A few years ago I invested $50,000 in a magic show that was being staged throughout Canada.
 My initial reaction was to decline the investment.
 The tour failed and the money literally went up in smoke.
 The impact on my financial future was devastating!
 I ended up with a debt that took me seven years to pay off!
 Learn to say no!

 2) Procrastination Will Kill Everything!
 If you let this demon rule, be prepared to stay relatively poor all of your life!
 Learn how to take action quickly!
 Telling yourself I will do something tomorrow that you can do today, is a seriously bad habit.
 It will sabotage your financial future at every turn!
 Making your monetary decisions promptly is prudent.
 This does not mean that you should rush into making them either.
 Life is about balance.
 Mapping out a time frame to arrive at decision one way or the other is important.
 Don’t procrastinate!